react-navigation/react-navigation.github.io/versioned_docs/version-5.x/custom-navigators.md

   title?: string;
 };

-// Map of events and the type of data (in event.data) type TabNavigationEventMap = {
+// Map of event name and the type of data (in event.data)
+//
+// canPreventDefault: true adds the defaultPrevented property to the
+// emitted events.
+type TabNavigationEventMap = {
+  tabPress: {
-  tabPress: { isAlreadyFocused: boolean };
+    data: { isAlreadyFocused: boolean }
+    canPreventDefault: true
+  };
 };

 // The props accepted by the component is a combination of 3 things